opensmartnic/panic_with_cocotb/README.md

-# PANIC

-update：
+### update：

+The original URL is: https://bitbucket.org/uw-madison-networking-research/panic_osdi20_artifact/src

 A small amount of code has been changed here to make it run in modelsim.

 Code of cocotb has been added.
 The original tb file written by verilog has been rewritten with cocotb.

+# PANIC

 ## Introduction